dwachss/keymap/README.md

 `prefixHandler` is an event handler that handles "prefixes", the key sequence that leads to the final one.
 If the `keyDescriptor` is `'ArrowUp ArrowUp ArrowDown ArrowDown ArrowLeft ArrowRight ArrowLeft ArrowRight B A'`, then `prefixhandler` will be called with every key press as long as it is still generating a legal sequence.
 For example, if the user presses `ArrowUp`, `ArrowUp`, `ArrowDown`, `Enter`, then `prefixhandler` will be called three times.
 The default `prefixHandler` is `event => event.preventDefault()`, so the intermediate keys do not generate characters.
 To allow the keys to generate their usual characters (as with the [Konami cheat code](https://en.wikipedia.org/wiki/Konami_Code), you want everything to look normal until it is activated), use a no-op function, `event => event`.

-`keymap` adds a field to the handler, `newHandler.keymapPrefix`, which is a [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) that is used as the field in each event that holds the prefix for the sequence being built.
+`keymap` adds two fields to the handler (not the prefix handler):
+1. `newHandler.keymapPrefix`, which is a [`Symbol`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol) that is used as the field in each event that holds the prefix for the sequence being built.
+2. `newHandler.keymapFilter`, which is the `keyDescriptor` that was passed to `keymap` initially.

+### new fields on Event

-The event passed to the event handlers will have a field, `event.keyDescriptor`, which is a string representing the key with its modifiers.
+The event passed to the event handlers will have three fields added:

+1. `event.keyDescriptor`, which is a string representing the key with its modifiers.

 ````js
 const event = new KeyboardEvent('keydown', {key: 'A', code: 'KeyA', shiftKey: true, ctrlKey: false, altKey: true})`